Pascal-Institute/kokonut/README.md

 ### Abstract

+- Inherit abstract of version 3
 - Proven Of Work is executed at least 1 full node
 - Reward is valid (It is valuable)
-- protocol version <= 2 blocks use proven of work of version 2
+- Protocol version smaller or equal to 2 blocks use version 2's proven of work

 ### Block Structure (Same as Version 2)